Home » Insights » Automatic Dependency Injection With PHP’s Reflection API

 }

-If we do have a constructor, we will need to loop through all of the parameters and determine if each parameter is a resolvable class.
-If it is, we can run it back through our initial “resolve” method allowing us to indefinately nest our automatic class resoultion.
-If the parameter is not a class, and no default value was supplied we have nothing left to do but throw an Exception
+If we have a constructor, we will need to loop through all the parameters and determine if each is a resolvable class.
+If it is, we can run it back through our initial “resolve” method, allowing us to indefinitely nest our automatic class resolution.
+If the parameter is not a class, and no default value was supplied, we have nothing left to do but throw an Exception, as we cannot resolve an unknown parameter.

 $parameters = $constructor->getParameters();